"From All Walks of Life"

-David Spillane is going to walk 161 miles from Stockbridge to Boston, MA, to raise funds for the Elizabeth Stone House.
+David Spillane is going to walk 203 miles from Yankee Stadium to Fenway Park to raise funds for the Elizabeth Stone House.

 Funds will support the Elizabeth Stone House, which currently serves over 700 domestic violence survivors each year, a number that still does not meet community demand.
-Planning and financing are underway for a new Stone House facility that will serve approximately 2,000 individuals each year.
+Groundbreaking is expected this year for a new Stone House facility that will serve approximately 2,000 adults, children and families.